hirosh7/jenkins_sample/docs/tomcat_setup.rst

 ..
 Note::

-   Any approach to this is to copy the file from the host to the container by just reversing the parameters to 'docker cp'.
+   Another approach to this is to copy the file from the host to the container by just reversing the parameters to 'docker cp'.

 .. code:: bash